vuehl/vue-store-node/README.md

 # vue-store

-> this is a store.
+> this is a store app use node + mongodb technology.

 ## Build Setup